kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 docker push vmdisks/fedora25:latest
 ```

-Example: Attach the RegistryDisk as an ephemeral disk to a virtual machine.
+Example: Attach the RegistryDisk as an ephemeral disk to a VM.

 ```text
 metadata: